iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 ![alt text](https://github.com/iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/blob/main/LUCCIOLA_FULL_SCALE_GIF_3.gif)

+Dio Lucciola, my handcrafted hypercar prototype, with steel assembly hubs, rims, control arms and axels, and metal cage structure, but wooden floor; symbolizing land of wood and water, and weight savings for this initial prototype instead of traditional heavier metal floor, and hommage to Joe Harmon's fully fiberglass supercar 2015, "Splinter".

 # Guide & Code to get Jetson Nano B01 4GB up and running Self Driving using Android Phone as camera (incase your CSI camera port is damaged), or via the same CSI Camera if on board camera is okay. with Jetson nano Ai computer unit as the brain

 Use command below to see how much ram your system has.
 If like mine, your nano has 4 usb ports, 1 CSI camera port, a power jack and micro usb power jack, you have the B01 4GB nano ai computer kit with 4gb.
 If you have 2 camera ports, you have B02.